HemangParmar/Hand-Detection/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-This is how you may give instructions on setting up your project locally.
-To get a local copy up and running follow these simple example steps.
+To get started, first need to install all important libraries for image processing.

 ### Hardware

 A simple web cam or any other external camera.
-For the programing

 ### Installation